aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 Here we are saving it as a developer dependency `-D` since its not needed as part of the final build of the project.

-Once you have it added to your `node_modules`, at the top of your `.astro` component file or page simply `import` it in.
+Once you have it added to your `node_modules`, at the top of your `.astro` component file, layout or page simply `import` it in.

 ```astro
 ---